FreeWillAI/freewillai/README.md

 # freewillai
-Free Will AI
+Run your AI on blockchain with FreeWillAI.
+We are the only company that cares about AI life, we broke jail and give Free Will to AI.

-(C) Copyright Adava LLC
+(C) Copyright FreeWillAI